 When can I visit the school?

-Please join us for our school Masses (see dates on calendar).
+Please join us for our school Masses (see dates on the school calendar).
 During Mass and other religious events (May Procession, Living Rosary, Stations of the Cross, etc.) students will stay with their classes.
 However, we welcome parents’ attendance.

-Open house is held every Tuesday, 9:00 – 11:00 a.m., from the first Tuesday after Thanksgiving to through the end of March.
+Open house is held every Tuesday, 9:00 – 11:00 a.m., from November 28 – March 27, 2018.
 Parents of current and prospective students are welcome to visit.